missevadee/GitGud2/LAB.md

 # lab exercise
 go to https://github.com/CWMe/GitGud2.git and click the fork button in the top right

 clone your new forked repo
 ```
 git clone YOUR_FORKED_REPO_URL_HERE
 cd GitGud2
 ```

-create a feature branch from master
+create a feature branch called 'feature-a' from master
 ```
 git checkout -b feature-a master
 ```